Giovanna Battaglia Engelbert

 From 2016, Engelbert began working with glass producer and jeweller Swarovski as a creative director of the company's B2B division.
-In this same period, Engelbert also launched two book titles for the company, the first, the Swarovski Book of Dreams Vol I, in September of 2018 with a second volume of the title published in February 2019.
+In this same period, Engelbert also launched two book titles for the company, the first, the Swarovski Book of Dreams Vol I, in September 2018 with a second volume of the title published in February 2019.
 She had similarly authored a book focussed on her work within the fashion industry, 2017's Gio_graphy: Fun in The Wild World of Fashion.
-In 2020, Engelbert would be further promoted and named as the Global Creative Director of Swarovski Group, the first so-named person in the company's 125 year history.
+In 2020, Engelbert would be further promoted and named as the Global Creative Director of Swarovski Group, the first so-named person in the company's 125-year history.
 Her influence throughout the company broadened, she would oversee a changed brand identity and the relaunch of 27 separate Swarovski boutiques globally.
-Engelbert has also tapped Swarovski scion, Marina Raphael, to design and develop the company’s first handbag line.
-The first of Engelbert's own collections for the Austrian company to be released in her new, expanded role, named Collection One, was launched in February of 2021; Engelbert described it as having been inspired by both her personal style and archival designs by Swarovski founder Daniel Swarovski.
-Her second collection, Collection II, was released in September of the same year drawing on the Austrian arts and crafts movement.
+Engelbert has also tapped Swarovski scion, Marina Raphael, to design and develop the company's first handbag line.
+The first of Engelbert's own collections for the Austrian company to be released in her new, expanded role, named Collection One, was launched in February 2021; Engelbert described it as having been inspired by both her personal style and archival designs by Swarovski founder Daniel Swarovski.
+Her second collection, Collection II, was released in September of the same year drawing on the Austrian Arts and Crafts movement.

 Personal life

 In 2016, she married Oscar Engelbert, a property developer, in Capri.
 In 2019, the couple had a daughter, Talitha Italia Engelbert.
 The family lives in Stockholm.
-She also has another daughter, Elvira Engelbert, who was born in 2008 before the couple wed.
+She also has another daughter, Elvira Engelbert, who was born in 2006 before the couple wed.
+In September 2024, her husband's property empire in Stockholm crumbled, and also Oscar Engelbert's private holding company filed for bankruptcy.

 Engelbert has four siblings including designer Sara Battaglia.